 Professor Damian Walford Davies

-Since 2014 I have been Head of the School of English, Communication and Philosophy at Cardiff - a multi-discipline School with fascinating synergies between its constituent subjects.
-I continue to teach at undergraduate and postgraduate levels, and to supervise PhD students - please see the information under the adjacent tabs.
+I am currently Pro Vice-Chencellor for the College of Arts, Humanities and Social Sciences, a role a took on in July 2018.
+From 2014 to 2018 I was Head of the School of English, Communication and Philosophy at Cardiff - a multi-discipline School with fascinating synergies between its constituent subjects.
+I continue to supervise PhD students - please see the information under the adjacent tabs.

-I served as Chair of Literature Wales, one of the national companies of Wales, from 2012 to 2018 (see http://www.literaturewales.org/), and am Chair of the Board of Cardiff University Press, Cardiff University's innovative Diamond Open Access institutional publisher (see https://www.cardiffuniversitypress.org/).
+I served as Chair of Literature Wales, one of the national companies of Wales, from 2012 to 2018 (see http://www.literaturewales.org/), and from 2015 to 2018 I was Chair of the Board of Cardiff University Press, Cardiff University's innovative Diamond Open Access institutional publisher (see https://www.cardiffuniversitypress.org/).

 I am a Fellow of the Learned Society of Wales.

-I am currently Head of School and therefore my teaching time is limited, but my curriculum portfolio includes undergraduate and MA modules on Romanticism, Welsh Writing in English and Creative Writing.
+I am currently Pro Vice-Chancelllor of the College of Arts, Humanities and Social Sciences and therefore my teaching time is limited, but my curriculum portfolio includes undergraduate and MA modules on Romanticism, Welsh Writing in English and Creative Writing.

 The main fields of my research are Romanticism, in particular the relation between literature and politics in the age of revolution; the wider material cultures of the Romantic period; Romantic historicism and the methodologies of Romantic Studies; Romanticism and geography/ cartography; Welsh Writing in English; twentieth-century poetry; and Creative Writing (in particular poetry and ekphrasis/word-and-image) - together, of course, with the interfaces between these periods/disciplines.